tanweien/tp/docs/UserGuide.md

 4. Double-click the file to start the app.
 The GUI (aka Screen) similar to the one below should appear in a few seconds. <br>

+> :rainbow: **Colour Scheme:** NUSearch's colour scheme is blue and orange to match the university's traditional colours.

 <div align="center">
   <a href="https://github.com/AY2122S2-CS2103T-W11-4/tp">